bradtraversy/coding-with-ai-course-resources/course-lessons/04-project-planning-context-files/03-claude-md-and-project-context.md

 # CLAUDE.md File

-In the last lesson, we looked at our project spec file.
-This is usually the first file I suggest creating before starting a large project with AI assistance.
+So we setup our initial files and we also created a planned out spec file.
 Now I want to go over the most important doc when using Claude Code, which is the `CLAUDE.md` file.
 Every agentic AI tool has a specific file that is used for persisted context and rules.
 This is looked at with every new session.
 It's a way of passing things in memory from one session to the next.
 If you're using Cursor, you place `.mdc` files in the .`cursor/rules/` folder.
 In Codex, it's called `AGENTS.md`.
 So if you're using something else, just call the file whatever it's supposed to be called for that tool.

 ## `/init` Command